Fishing no longer the deadliest job

 Fishing deaths were not tracked nationally until 2000.
 In 1999, the Coast Guard began mandatory annual safety and stability checks on many larger fishing boats and other safety measures have been implemented since then.

-Fish Radio is also brought to you by Ocean Beauty Seafoods – serving Alaska’s fishing communities since 1910.
-On the web at www.oceanbeauty.com ..
-In Kodiak, I’m Laine Welch.
+Fish Radio is also brought to you by Ocean Beauty Seafoods – who salutes and says thanks to the men and women fishing across Alaska for their hard work and dedication. (www.oceanbeauty.com) In Kodiak, I’m Laine Welch.